2017 IIHF Women's World Championship

 The 2017 IIHF Women's World Championship was the 18th edition of the Top Division of the Women's Ice Hockey World Championship organized by the International Ice Hockey Federation.
 The tournament was held in Plymouth Township, Michigan, United States from 31 March to 7 April 2017.
 The USA Hockey Arena served as the event's venue using Arena I and Arena II.

-Three-time defending champions, the United States, defeated Canada in the gold medal game 3–2 after overtime, winning their fourth consecutive and eighth overall title.
+Three-time defending champions, the United States, winning their fourth consecutive and eighth overall title, after defeated Canada in the gold medal game 3–2 after overtime.
 Finland won the bronze medal by beating Germany 8–0.